barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 ### 3.1 Make it Explainable ###
 <a name="subsec:explainable"></a>

-This covers modifications we made to the typical CNN structure to make the internal state of the network more explainable.
+This section covers modifications we made to the typical CNN structure to make the internal state of the network more explainable.
 Two main changes were made.
 The first was to convert the convolution filters into matching templates.
 The second was to replace the ANN at the end of the process with a more "transparent" classifier.

 #### 3.1.1 Convolution Filtering ####
 <a name="subsubsec_convolution"></a>

 [Figure 3](#fig_cnn) shows that the first layers of the classifier are banks of convolution filters [[14]](#stein2011fourier).
 So, what is convolution?
 It is the operation of "applying" a filter $F$ to a signal $S$, typically boosting some frequency signals and dampening others.
-The filter $F$ is called a __filter__ because it is used in \textit{signal processing} (with the convolution operation) to "filter out" some of the frequency range, for example, __high-pass filters__ and __low-pass filters__.
+The filter $F$ is called a __filter__ because it is used in _signal processing_ (with the convolution operation) to "filter out" some of the frequency range, for example, __high-pass filters__ and __low-pass filters__.
 Convolution is also used in __image processing__ [[9]](#kim2013applications), where the image $I$ data is viewed as a 2D signal, in which a spatial dimension replaces the time dimension.
 Images $I$ are also discrete entities, so the formulation for convolution in image processing is typically converted to a discrete form, such as

 $$
    [F * I](u,v) = \sum_{i=-k}^k \sum_{j=-k}^k F(i,j)I(u-i,v-j) \ \ \ \ [1]